Perhaps no one has ever been sufficiently truthful about what ‘truthfulness’ is.

 Friedrich Nietzsche

-The dance between truth and ignorance is psychological aikido.
+Aikido often looks more like dancing than combat.
 In aikido there is no attacker or opponent; the person coming at you is called your ‘partner’.
-You do not resist them, you must ‘agree’ with them by joining in the direction of their force, until eventually there is no conflict.
+You do not resist them, you must (much like dancing as a couple) ‘agree’ with them by joining in the direction of their force and by doing so the conflict is overcome.

 The will to truth that still seduces us to take so many risks, that famous truthfulness of which all philosophers [psychotherapists] so far have spoken with respect: what questions this will to truth has already laid before us!
 What strange, wicked, questionable questions!
 That is a long story even now—and yet it seems as if it has scarcely begun?
 Is it any wonder that we should finally become suspicious, lose patience, and turn away impatiently?
 That we should finally learn from this Sphinx to ask questions, too?
 Who is it really that puts questions to us here?
 What in us really wants “truth”?— Indeed we came to a long halt at the question about the cause of this will—until we finally came to a complete stop before a still more basic question.
 We asked about the value of this will.
 Suppose we want truth: why not rather untruth?
 And uncertainty?
 Even ignorance?